davidjb/presentations/source/index.rst

     they're looking at those photos of you on Facebook, they want to see your (positive) contributions.
 Sometimes this will happen automatically -- employers are out there.
 I've had several job offers so far.

+    Minimise effort: If you've had a problem, someone else may well have already solved it.
+If they haven't solved it entirely, help them.
+Or, make your own code.

     Stand on the shoulders of giants: reap the benefits.
 Build upon open code from others, add features, rework functionality, contribute fixes back to